Robolabo/Mereli/README.md

 The simulator can be cleanly executed without MPI installed.
 However, MPI parallelization functionalities (for example parallel evaluation in genetic algorithms) cannot be harnessed.

-In order to execute the examples or to use the simulator outside the SpikeSwarmSim directory, run the following
+In order to execute the examples or to use the simulator outside the Mereli directory, run the following
 command:

 ```